ChrisWhealy/wasm_sha256/README.md

 ## Implementation Details

-An explanation of how this updated version has been implemented are described [here](./docs/README.md)
+An explanation of how this updated version has been implemented can be found [here](./docs/README.md)

 ## Build